 DIY Sugar Cubes

-If you’re making Champagne cocktails, why not make them even more incredible with homemade sugar cubes.
+If you’re making Champagne cocktails, why not make them even more incredible with homemade sugar cubes?
+We’ve got flavor ideas and step by step instructions.

 One thing I love about the classic champagne cocktail is how easy it is to customize it.
 I discovered how to make homemade sugar cubes last year, and I’m hooked.
 It’s surprisingly easy, and they’re also delicious in coffee and tea!

 If you really like making your own sugar cubes, here’s an idea for you: Last year, I hosted a holiday party and set up a champagne cocktail bar for my guests.
 I made four different kinds of sugar cubes and served them alongside champagne and nonalcoholic sparkling cider as well as brandy and vodka.
 I let guests dream up their own sparkling cocktails, and it was so much fun to see the delight on their faces as their sugar cubes danced in their glasses.
-I made classic bitters, lemon, rose and lavender sugar cubes.
+I made classic bitters, lemon, rose, and lavender sugar cubes.
 So good!
-Here are some more flavor ideas:

 From your bar